GENIE-MC-Community/lamp/README.md

 If there is a strong desire for a c-shell or some other version of this script, we welcome a translation!

+If you are having trouble installing some items (especially log4cpp) it is possible you are missing the autoconf tools.
+In that case, you can install them with a package manager:

+* `sudo apt-get install autoconf` (Ubuntu)
+* `yum install autoconf` (RedHat/SLF)
+* Download source from [GNU](http://ftp.gnu.org/gnu/autoconf/) and build.
+* etc.

 ##Contributors

 * Gabriel Perdue, [Fermilab](http://www.fnal.gov)